openlayers/openlayers/tasks/readme.md

 ## `generate-externs.js`

-Can be called to generate a Closure externs file for the full OpenLayers 3 API.
+Can be called to generate a Closure externs file for the full OpenLayers API.
 See the `--help` option for more detail.

     node tasks/generate-externs.js --help

-This is useful for projects that use the Closure Compiler to build, but want to use OpenLayers 3 as external library rather than building together with OpenLayers 3.
+This is useful for projects that use the Closure Compiler to build, but want to use OpenLayers as external library rather than building together with OpenLayers.

 ## `generate-info.js`